 For a MNO, mobile money services began as value added services, additional to the core mobile voice and data business and partly a customer retention strategy.
-MNOs leverage their existing physical telecommunication networks, agent networks, existing contractual relationships with customers, and distribution interface with the customer through the mobile phone, and deliver the service.
-Thus, where the regulatory regime so allows, MNOs have led the growth of mobile money transfer and payment services.
-Over half of all MNOs in sub-Saharan Africa had launched a mobile money service by the end of 2014.25
+MNOs leveraged their existing physical telecommunications networks, agent networks, existing contractual relationships with customers, and distribution interface with the customer through the mobile phone, and deliver the service.
+Thus, where the regulatory regime so allows, MNOs have led